Sia: 2013–2014: Breakthrough with 1000 Forms of Fear

-2015–2017: This Is Acting
+2015–2019: This Is Acting and Everyday is Christmas

-In an interview with NME in February 2015, Sia revealed that she had completed the follow-up to 1000 Forms of Fear, entitled This Is Acting.
+In an interview with NME in February 2015, Sia revealed that she had completed the follow-up to 1000 Forms of Fear, titled This Is Acting.
 The album was another collaboration with producer and co-writer Greg Kurstin.
-Furler said that she released 1000 Forms of Fear to free herself from her record deal and had planned simply to write for other artists, but the album's success spurred her to continue writing her own music.
-The same month, alongside the digital deluxe release of 1000 Forms of Fear, she released a mobile game, Bob Job.
-"Alive" from This Is Acting was co-written by Adele and had originally been intended for Adele's third album.
+She said she released 1000 Forms of Fear to free herself from her record deal and had planned simply to write for other artists, but the album's success spurred her to continue writing her own music.
+Also in February 2015, alongside the digital deluxe release of 1000 Forms of Fear, she released a mobile game, Bob Job.
+"Alive" from This Is Acting was co-written by Adele and had originally been intended for her third album, 25.

 In November, Sia collaborated with composer J. Ralph on the soundtrack of the environmental documentary Racing Extinction, co-writing and singing the song "One Candle".
-She also released two more songs from the album, "Bird Set Free" and "One Million Bullets".
-"Cheap Thrills" and "Reaper" were subsequently released as promotional singles for the album.
-Eventually, the single "Cheap Thrills", featuring Sean Paul, reached No. 1 on the US Billboard Hot 100.
-Sia released two videos for the song, one of which features Ziegler and two male dancers, while the other, featuring Sean Paul, shows a 1950s style teen dance party; it has accumulated more than 1.7 billion views.
+She released two more songs from the album, "Bird Set Free" and "One Million Bullets".
+The single "Cheap Thrills", featuring Sean Paul, reached No. 1 on the US Billboard Hot 100.
+Sia released two videos for the song.
+One features Ziegler and two male dancers, while the other, featuring Sean Paul, shows a 1950s style teen dance party; it has accumulated more than 1.7 billion views.

-In April 2016, Sia gave a widely acclaimed performance at the Coachella Valley Music and Arts Festival that went viral online.
+In April 2016, Sia's performance at the Coachella Valley Music and Arts Festival went viral online.
 Her performance received an effusively positive critical reception as "one of the greatest moments in Coachella's 17-year history", and it was consistently called one of the best performances of the 2016 festival.
 The performance was her first full concert since 2011.
-In May 2016, Sia made a surprise appearance on the finale for Survivor: Kaôh Rōng where she donated $50,000 to contestant Tai Trang.
-She donated another $50,000 to an animal charity of his choice, noting that the two share a mutual love of animals.
+Sia is an avid fan of the television reality series Survivor; in 2016, she made a surprise appearance on the live reunion of Survivor: Kaôh Rōng, where she donated $50,000 to contestant Tai Trang and another $50,000 to an animal charity of his choice, noting that the two share a mutual love of animals.
+After that she regularly awarded prizes to her favourite Survivor contestants.